belgianmobileid/doc/_OIDC/authentication.md

   <li>"Client secret" is based on a shared Secret key (symmetric encryption).
 It can be easier to implement in some cases</li>
 </ul>

-<aside class="notice">You will have to choose between one of these methods when <a href="https://belgianmobileid.github.io/doc/getting-started.html#getting-started" target="blank">registering your project</a>.
+<aside class="notice">You will have to choose between one of these methods when registering your project.
 </aside>

 ### Public-private key pair and JWKSet URI